einGlasRotwein/advent_of_code_2025/README.md

 Here’s my past performance (and this year’s performance, so far).
 Note that in 2025, there were 12 instead of 25 puzzles (i.e., 24 instead of 50 gold stars to earn).
+This is why I display the performance as % stars earned.

 ![](README_files/figure-commonmark/performance-1.png)